panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 ## 4. Good naming means easy reading

-You've probably read already a lot about good naming of variables, so I'll keep it short and to the point.
+You've probably heard a lot about good naming of variables, so I'll keep it short and to the point.

-From the multitude of rules that you can apply to have a good variable name, I distinguish 2 important ones.
+From the multitude of rules of good variable naming, I distinguish 2 important ones.

 The first one is simple: *use the [camel case](https://en.wikipedia.org/wiki/Camel_case) for the variable's name*.
+And keep the camel case consistently applied to all variables.

 ```javascript
 const message = 'Hello';